thousandbrainsproject/tbp.monty/docs/contributing/style-guide/code-style-guide.md

 While abstract classes MAY be used, you SHOULD prefer Protocols.

-### Protocols SHOULD be preferred to document usage and expectations
+### Protocols SHOULD Be Preferred to Document Usage and Expectations

 Protocols document a _behaves-like-a_ relationship.